Catalan chief accuses Spain's intelligence agency of hacking - NewsBreak

 Catalan chief accuses Spain's intelligence agency of hacking

-MADRID — (AP) — The head of Catalonia's regional government is accusing Spain's intelligence agency of conducting what he calls “massive political espionage” on the northeastern region's independence movement and says that relations with Spain's national authorities are “on hold" as a consequence.
+The head of Catalonia's regional government is accusing Spain 's intelligence agency of conducting what he calls “massive political espionage” on the northeastern region's independence movement and says that relations with Spain's national authorities are “on hold" as a consequence.

 Pere Aragonès on Thursday shared examples of techniques used to infiltrate the phones of dozens of elected Catalan officials, activists, lawyers and others that he said led unequivocally to Spain's National Intelligence Center, known as CNI in Spanish.
 The leftist leader said CNI has yet to deny having purchased controversial spyware from Israel's NSO Group.